H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ## 5.9 Operational Considerations

 **Reliability and persistence** — ChromaDB runs as Docker container `jarvis-chroma` with the `chroma_data` persistent volume.
-Part of the **96-container running production stack** on the Mount Hope development machine as of March 28, 2026.
+Part of the **96-container running production stack** on the Mount Hope development machine as of April 1, 2026 (post-recovery).

 **API version requirement** — As of March 25, 2026, ChromaDB v2 API is the only active API.
 Any service still calling `/api/v1/` will receive HTTP 410 Gone.